 A beneficiary is someone who stands to benefit from the act of another.
 In the case of a Will, a beneficiary receives specified property designated by the testator (the person making the Will).
 In the case of a Trust, a beneficiary is someone who has a present or future interest in the assets contained in the Trust.

-At Cona Elder Law, we'll help protect your rightful inheritance under a Will or reclaim trust property to which you were negligently or fraudulently denied.
-We'll conduct thorough discovery to determine whether the property or assets belong to the estate and if so, we’ll recover wrongfully transferred assets.
+At Cona Elder Law, our lawyers on Long Island protect your rightful inheritance under a Will or reclaim trust property to which you were negligently or fraudulently denied.
+We'll conduct a thorough discovery to determine whether the property or assets belong to the estate and if so, we’ll recover wrongfully transferred assets.

 A beneficiary is someone to whom a deceased person bequeaths personal property, real property, cash, or other assets.
-As a beneficiary in New York, you have rights.
+As a beneficiary, you have rights.
 Let's take a closer look at some of the beneficiary rights:

 Whenever money and assets are involved, the possibility exists for the party tasked with administration of the estate to abuse their position and power for personal gain.
 To prevent this, there are several safeguards in place.